Week 7 Sunday NFL DFS picks, lineup advice for FanDuel, DraftKings

-NFL DFS, 49ers vs. Falcons: Top FanDuel, DraftKings daily Fantasy football picks for Sunday Night Football
+NFL DFS, 49ers vs. Falcons: Best FanDuel, DraftKings daily Fantasy football picks for Sunday Night Football

 DFS millionaire Mike McClure shares his top daily fantasy football picks and lineup advice for Falcons vs. 49ers in Week 7 of Sunday Night Football